Edward Kennard Rand: Academic career

-Beginning with his position as a Latin instructor, Rand would become a tireless professor and academic until the end of his life.
+Beginning with his position as a Latin instructor, Rand would become an active professor and academic until the end of his life.
 He often traveled abroad to assume momentary teaching positions, lecturing at various institutions such as the University of Toronto and the University of Paris.

 From 1919 until 1920, Rand served two terms as the Sather Professor of Classical Literature at the University of California, Berkeley, delivering lectures on "The History of Classical Culture during the Middle Ages" and "The History of Pastoral Literature".
 He would, however, spend most of his years teaching at Harvard, where, from 1931 until 1942, he was its Pope Professor of Latin.

 When Rand finally retired from teaching in 1942, he spent his last years as a senior fellow at Dumbarton Oaks.
 By his death, he had been an accomplished scholar who founded the Medieval Academy of America, the journal Speculum, Harvard's Servius, and was the president of both the American Philological Association and Classical Association of New England; he had been the author of numerous books and approximately 200 publications, of which more than 100 were articles.